open-telemetry/opamp-spec/specification.md

 * Any downloadable executable code (e.g. executable packages) need to be code-signed.
-The actual code-signing and verification mechanism is agent specific and is outside the concerns of the OpAMP specification.
+The actual code-signing and verification mechanism is Agent specific and is outside the concerns of the OpAMP specification.
 * The Agent SHOULD verify executable code in downloaded files to ensure the code signature is valid.
 * The downloadable code can be signed with the signature included in the file content or